Upper Ross Community Centre

 Over Fifties Social Activity – Time Out

-This group meets each Tuesday from 9.30am to 11.30am to play cards and board games and enjoy morning tea together.
+This group meets each Tuesday from 9.30am to 11.45am to play cards and board games and enjoy morning tea together.
 New members are welcome.

-Bits ‘n’ Pieces Bi-monthly Newsletter
+Bits ‘N’ Pieces Newsletter

-This Upper Ross community newsletter informs residents of services available in the local area and events that are taking place both at the Community Centre and in the community.
+The Bits ‘N’ Pieces newsletter informs residents of services available in the local area and events that are taking place both at the Community Centre and in the community.
 Advertising space is available.

 Gumvale Store; Kelso Fish Bar; McDonald’s Rasmussen; Pinnacles Medical Centre; Rasmussen Newsagency; Riverway Pharmacy; Styling Stable; Upper Ross Medical Centre; Woolworths Rasmussen.